Aditya-KumarJha/SuperNova/ai-buddy/README.md

 # AI Buddy Microservice

+This microservice supports containerization and cloud deployment.
+It includes a `Dockerfile` and `.dockerignore` for building Docker images, and can be deployed to AWS ECS, ECR, or other container services.

 The AI Buddy microservice provides an AI-powered assistant that can help users search for products and add them to their cart via a real-time Socket.IO connection.
 It orchestrates LLM tools to talk to other SuperNova microservices (like `product` and `cart`).

 ## Features